BoldGrid/wordpress-tag-sync/README.md

 ### DONE

 Travis will now update your tags in svn after build success.
 In order to change your stable tag you will need a separate process to copy a given tag to trunk.
+Included in this package is deploy.sh, which can issue that copy command.
+You can run it manually or in the Travis process.

 Based on the following repo:
 [https://github.com/mikejolley/github-to-wordpress-deploy-script](https://github.com/mikejolley/github-to-wordpress-deploy-script)